MassTransit/MassTransit/docs/advanced/batching.md

 <<< @/docs/code/advanced/BatchingConsumerAzure.cs

+### Batch Interface

-The `Batch` interface also includes the timestamp of the first message, the timestamp of the last message, and the completion mode of the batch (message limit or time limit was reached).
+The `Batch` interface, shown below, also includes the first message receipt time, the last message receipt time, and the completion mode of the batch (message limit or time limit was reached).

+<<< @/src/MassTransit/Batch.cs